Achievable logoAchievable logo

 Typical investor

-Investors in high tax brackets can obtain reasonable returns from municipal bonds.
-Let’s look at the following example:
+Investors in high tax brackets can still earn competitive after-tax returns with municipal bonds.
+Let’s walk through an example:

 A wealthy investor at the 37% tax bracket is considering a corporate bond yielding 7% or a municipal bond yielding 5%.

-On the surface, the corporate bond seems better.
-However, the corporate bond is fully taxable and the municipal bond is tax-free (assuming the investor is a resident).
-To find the after-tax return of the corporate bond, you could do the tax-free equivalent yield formula:
+At first glance, the corporate bond looks better because 7% is higher than 5%.
+But the corporate bond’s interest is fully taxable, while the municipal bond’s interest is tax-free (assuming the investor is a resident).
+To compare them fairly, we calculate the corporate bond’s after-tax yield using the tax-free equivalent yield formula:

 Your guide:

-When we remove the taxes from the corporate bond, we find it’s only providing an after-tax yield of 4.4%, which is below the 5% tax-free yield of the municipal bond.
-In this situation, the municipal bond is better for the investor, but only because of their high tax bracket.
-What if the tax bracket was lower?
+After taxes, the corporate bond provides an effective yield of 4.4%, which is below the municipal bond’s 5% tax-free yield.
+In this situation, the municipal bond is the better choice - but that result depends on the investor’s high tax bracket.
+What happens if the tax bracket is lower?

 An investor at the 25% tax bracket is considering a corporate bond yielding 7% or a municipal bond yielding 5%.
 What is the tax-free equivalent yield of the corporate bond?